Building Emissions Reduction and Disclosure Ordinance

 You can view the recordings of previous sessions using the links below.
 These presentations provide an overview of BERDO and applicable timelines.

-Informational slides for the first discussion sessions can be found here, updated slides here.
+Find informational slides for the first discussion sessions here and view updated slides here.

 MassCEC Seeks Buildings For Decarbonization Pilot